Mridul2820/Mridul2820/README.md

 ## Hi, I'm Mridul

-## I'm a Student and Web Developer!
+## I'm a Student and a Web Developer!

 ◾ 💻 Currently learning **[React][react]**.
 <br/>